 • Failed back surgical syndrome

-I have arthritis, is it safe to have Flexion Distraction Therapy?
+I have arthritis, is it safe?

 Yes.
 Movements are repetitive and usually slow, without any quick thrusts or undue pressure.